How Long to Stay in Paris?

-If you are considering a honeymoon in Paris, you might be wondering how many days to spend in Paris for your honeymoon, which again is about a week.
-A week is a great amount of time to relax, do some sightseeing, have some romantic dinners out, and take your time without getting tired.
+If you are considering a honeymoon in Paris, you might be wondering how long to stay in Paris for your honeymoon, which again is about a week.
+A week is a great amount of time to relax, do some sightseeing, have some romantic dinners out, and take your time doing romantic things in Paris without getting tired.

 How Many Days to Spend in Paris to Feel Like a Local

-Some people can take much longer trips to Paris or somewhere else with the aim of feeling like a local, to find their favorite boulangerie or Parisian café, explore Paris’ hidden gems, and perhaps learning a bit of French.
+How long in Paris for a more local experience?
+Some people can take much longer trips to Paris or somewhere else with the aim of feeling like a local.
+Look for their favorite boulangerie or Parisian café, explore Paris’ hidden gems, and perhaps learn a bit of French.

-If this is you, aim for at least a month.
+If this is you, aim for at least a month in Paris.

 By a month’s time, you should have a great grasp of the city and be able to feel a bit more like a Parisian and less like you’re on vacation.

-You may need a couple of weeks to settle in and then you can combine off the beaten path explorations or day trips with a day or two to relax.
+You may need a couple of weeks to settle in and then you can combine off-the-beaten-path explorations or day trips from Paris with a day or two to relax.

 How Many Days in Paris with Kids?

-If you want to do Paris with kids, we would recommend around 5 days.
-You will probably want to take it slower and build time in to see things.
+If you want to do Paris with kids, we would recommend around 5 days in Paris.
+You will probably want to take it slow and build time in to see things.

-If you have teenagers, then you can extend your trip to Paris to be sure to find interesting things to see and do for everybody in the family.
+How many days for Paris if you have teenagers?
+With teenagers, you can extend your trip to Paris to one week to be sure to find interesting things to see and do for everybody in the family.

-One day in Paris is simply not enough.
+One day in Paris is simply not enough for the first time in Paris.
 With one day in Paris, you can only get a glimpse of what the city can offer.

-We recommend dedicating one day for the Right Bank, with a 2-hour visit to the Louvre Museum, and the second day for the Left Bank, with the climb up to the Eiffel Tower plus a Seine River cruise with dinner.
+We recommend dedicating one day for the Seine’s Right Bank, visiting Ile-de-la-Cité, the Tuileries Garden, and a 2-hour visit to the Louvre Museum, and the second day for the Seine’s Left Bank, visiting Saint-Germain-des-Prés and with the climb up to the Eiffel Tower plus a Seine River cruise with dinner.

 Four days in Paris allow you to spend a couple of lazy hours in beautiful parks, doing some shopping, or just people-watching in a café-terrasse.

-Staying for around 7 -10 days gives you the ability to relax a little more and take things slow as well as tackling your ‘to do’ list – that one that you have been working on for a long time.
+Staying for around 6-10 days in Paris gives you the ability to relax a little more and take things slow as well as tackle your ‘to-do’ list – that one that you have been working on for a long time.